 “Blessed are those who are watching for me.”
 Our eyes, our hopes must not be in this world.
 It must not be in the circumstances that arise from politicians, world events, even personal circumstances where we see only one side.
 Our focus, our attention, and our ever-watchful eye must be on and for Jesus.
 And even more, it’s of a challenge to be ready.
 To be completely ready for His return – as it will come when least expected.
 Jesus even mentioned this in Matthew 24.

 “So you, too, must keep watch!
 For you don’t know what day your Lord is coming.
 43 Understand this: If a homeowner knew exactly when a burglar was coming, he would keep watch and not permit his house to be broken into.
 44 You also must be ready all the time, for the Son of Man will come when least expected.“Matthew 24:42-44

 You see, this is a call from Jesus, in the middle of all this mess and horror, for our continued vigilance and commitment to Him.
 To not allow the things of this life, the things of this earth to sway us from our passion, to not let our hearts grow cold, nor grow lukewarm to Him and His ways.

 The mentioning of someone having their clothing ready and not being naked refers to our being spiritually unprepared for His return.
-Back in chapter 3 of Genesis, when the first sin took place after disobeying God’s explicit command, Adam and Eve realized they were naked.
+Back in Genesis 3, when the first sin took place after disobeying God’s explicit command, Adam and Eve realized they were naked.
 They were suddenly aware of their guilt and knew they were going to be punished.
 They felt exposed in their nakedness and hid.

 This in itself is a firm warning to stay the course, do not live in the guilt, the shame of our sin and choices.
 It is to be set free through the forgiveness of sin that comes through the spilling of the blood of the Lamb of God.
 Too embrace Him and be ever watchful and ready for His return.